-Romantic gestures look different for all of us, and thanks to far too many soppy romantic movies with elaborate and over the top story lines, our ideas of romance can be a little skewed.
+Romantic gestures look different for all of us, and thanks to far too many soppy romantic movies with elaborate and over-the-top storylines, our ideas of romance can be a little skewed.

 1 – What Does Romance Look Like To You?

 This is because one of you may be providing what they deem to be romantic gestures, but if the other doesn’t see that as being romantic, then the ‘romance’ is lost.

 The best way to get on the same page is to talk about it.

 And don’t forget the little details.
-The coffee in bed of a morning, the refuelling of your car, holding hands while watching TV… it’s the little things that really do count.
+The coffee in bed of a morning, the refueling of your car, holding hands while watching TV… it’s the little things that really do count.

 2 – What Do I Do That Makes You Feel Loved?

-Such a sweet question, and again, this question allows you to understand each others view of romance on a deeper level.
+Such a sweet question, and again, this question allows you to understand each other’s view of romance on a deeper level.

 By focusing on the good in your relationship, the romance that already exists, it allows you to build upon it and appreciate what you do have.

 3 – If We Could Spend A Whole Day Doing Everything You Wanted To Do, What Would That Look Like?

-While it’s great to fantasise about a day doing everything you wanted to do, it doesn’t mean it has to stay as a fantasy.
+While it’s great to fantasize about a day doing everything you wanted to do, it doesn’t mean it has to stay as a fantasy.

-Maybe you won’t be able to do all of these activities in one day, but it will open you up to talking about what the ideal day looks like and perhaps you can include bits and pieces into your day to day life.
+Maybe you won’t be able to do all of these activities in one day, but it will open you up to talking about what the ideal day looks like, and perhaps you can include bits and pieces into your day-to-day life.

 4 – If You Were To Plan A Romantic Trip, What Would It Look Like?